The need has never been more urgent for orphaned and vulnerable children.

 PHYSICAL CARE Soap, meals, food staples, and water are among the items being delivered to homes wherever possible.

 EMOTIONAL CARE Teachers and social workers are checking in on children, young adults, and families via phone, providing tutoring, counseling, encouragement, prayer, and most of all—connection.

 EDUCATIONAL CARE For some of our children, educational resources were provided prior to “shelter in place” directives, and for others, where possible, teachers are offering tutoring sessions by phone to help keep kids engaged.
 Additionally, in all our programs, special attention was given to ensuring each child or young adult understood the necessity of hand washing and good personal hygiene.

 SPIRITUAL CARE We continue to pray as a global family for every child we serve and to provide tangible hope in whatever ways we can to reflect Christ’s love and compassion.
 We trust in the Lord’s goodness and redemptive promises as Father to the fatherless and Defender of the defenseless.
 We invite you to join us in praying daily for the orphaned and vulnerable, for caregivers, for healthcare workers, and for the governments in each country served by Orphan Outreach.

 What about MISSION TRIPS?

-Currently, most mission trips through the fall of 2020 have been rescheduled.
-Other mission trips are being evaluated as an opportunity to serve, as we carefully monitor international travel and communicate directly with those trip participants.
-We’ll provide regular updates if trips are rescheduled or canceled.
+Currently, all 2020 mission trips have been rescheduled.
+Future mission trips are being evaluated, as we carefully monitor international travel and work with our NGOs and ministry partners.
+We’ll provide regular updates as mission trip opportunities once again become available.